-8. It helps a firm in forecasting the most important economic variables like demand, supply, cost, revenue, price, sales and profit etc and formulate sound business polices
+8. It helps a firm in forecasting the most important economic variables like demand, supply, cost, revenue, price, sales and profit etc and formulate sound business polices firm.

-9. It also helps in understanding the various external factors and forces which affect the decision-making of a firm.
+9. It also helps in understanding the various external factors and forces which affect the decision-making of a various kinds of problems in a systematic and rational manner.